Jack Lambert (footballer, born 1999): Club career

 Lambert joined Hebburn Town on 13 March 2021 until the end of the season.
 Although the Northern League campaign had already been abandoned, he played twice in the 2020–21 FA Vase, but not in the 2020 FA Vase Final, rescheduled from the end of the previous season, in which Hebburn beat Consett 3–2 at Wembley.

 In September 2021, he rejoined Darlington on non-contract terms.
-On 12 November, after two goals from seven league appearances, he signed a contract with Darlington.
-He finished the season with eight goals from 35 appearances in all competitions.
+On 12 November, after two goals from seven league appearances, he signed a contract with Darlington, and finished the season with eight goals from 35 appearances in all competitions.
+In 2022–23, he had twelve goals before Christmas, and amid interest from EFL clubs, Darlington were hoping to persuade him to accept another contract; he stayed with the club, without a new contract, and finished the season with sixteen goals.
+On 20 May 2023, Darlington announced that Lambert would leave the club at the end of the season.

+On 13 June 2023, Lambert joined National League club Kidderminster Harriers on a two-year deal.

+Having played little during the early part of the 2024–25 season, Lambert rejoined Darlington on 29 November 2024 on loan until 1 January 2025.
+He scored once in seven appearances before the loan was extended for a further month.

+Kidderminster released Lambert by mutual consent on 14 February 2025, and later that day he joined National League North leaders Chester on a short-term deal until the end of the season.